cs4241-21a/a2-shortstack/README.md

 Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js

-Your application is required to implement the following functionalities:
+Your application is required to implement the following functionalities:git

-- a `Form/Entry` functionality which allows a user to add, modify, or delete data items residing in the server's memory
 - All pages should [validate](https://validator.w3.org)

 3. Test your project to make sure that when someone goes to your main page, it displays correctly.